albbaous/Dissertation/README.md

 ### 1) CARD (did not work out)
 ### Making a blastable database of genome fasta files using ``blast_db.sh``
+- Run the following scripts for this on Tomoko - not many resources required for these

 Using the makeblast db command: